Kelsey E. Johnson, PhD Associate Professor, Department of Astronomy

 Association Dean and Assistant Director

-Dr. Cole joined the Echols Scholars Program in 2013, after teaching in the History and Literature program at Harvard University and serving in several advising roles at Harvard College.
-She did her undergraduate work at Bryn Mawr College and received her PhD in English and Comparative Literature from Columbia University.
-At UVa, she teaches in the English Department and the COLA (College Advising Seminar) program, while serving as Association Dean for the Echols Scholars and as Assistant Director of the Echols Scholars program.
+Sarah Cole joined the Echols Scholars Program in 2013, after teaching in the History and Literature program at Harvard University and serving in several advising roles at Harvard College.
+She received her B.A. summa cum laude from Bryn Mawr College and received her PhD in English and Comparative Literature from Columbia University.
+At U.Va., she teaches in the English Department and the COLA (College Advising Seminar) program, while serving as Association Dean for the Echols Scholars and as Assistant Director of the Echols Scholars program.

 Dr. Cole’s academic interests include nineteenth-century British fiction and poetry, gender studies, and concepts of national and ethnic identity in Modern Europe.
 Her research focuses on the literary genre of the Bildungsroman (or novel of education), exploring how stories of youthful development relate to historical changes in British gender and class relations.
-In her most recent article, published in Victorian Poetry, she examines Alfred Tennyson’s poem In Memoriam in the context of Victorian debates about how "gentlemen" should be educated.
+Her work has appeared in journals such as Victorian Poetry and Nineteenth Century Literature, and she has frequently presented at conferences including the Modern Language Association and the North American Victorian Studies Association.
 She teaches a variety of interdisciplinary seminar courses that aim to connect classic works of literature with questions that are relevant to today’s society.
 One recent course, “Migrant Europe,” explores the experiences of immigrants and ethnic minorities in modern Europe, using examples ranging from nineteenth-century fiction to contemporary films and newspaper articles.
 Her teaching has received several awards, including the Harvard University Certificate of Excellence in Teaching.